 - Because of lower interest rates, the related monthly payment for an equity loan can be significantly lower than that for credit cards.

 - Home equity loans may have lower fees.
-Discover Home Equity Loans, for example, have no application fees, origination fees, and don’t require cash at closing.
+Discover Home Loans, for example, have no application fees, origination fees, and don’t require cash at closing.

 - Loan limits may be higher than for other consolidation options such as personal loans or credit card consolidations.